 On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

-The Brighton Boulevard Redevelopment Project will design and construct critical public infrastructure (e.g. cycle track, sidewalks, curb/gutter, on-street parking and more) on Brighton Boulevard, helping establish Brighton as a gateway to Denver.
+The Brighton Boulevard Redevelopment Project designed and constructed critical public infrastructure (e.g. cycle track, sidewalks, curb/gutter, on-street parking and more) on Brighton Boulevard, helping establish Brighton as a gateway to Denver.

-Work on the first two segments, from 29th Street to 44th Street, began in Fall 2016 and will be substantially complete in 2019.
-Additional construction along the corridor will be planned in phases to the northern city limits.
+Work on the first two segments, from 29th Street to 44th Street, began in Fall 2016 and was substantially completed in 2019.

 The initial vision was developed in 2014, followed by a planning process with stakeholders to determine key elements for the design.